swc-bb/2018-03-13-Potsdam-Berlin/index.md

 </p>
 <p>
   <strong>Organization:</strong>
-  We're happy to announce that these workshops are jointly organised by the GFZ German Research Centre for Geosciences, the Potsdam Institute for Climate Impact Research (PIK), the University of Potsdam (UP), and others.
+  We're happy to announce that these workshops are jointly organised by Potsdam Institute for
+	Climate Impact Research (PIK), GFZ German Research Centre for Geosciences, University of Potsdam (UP), and others.
 </p>
 <hr/>